Edw2n/ImageNet-ES/README.md

         - `b`: Batch size used in the evaluation
         - `pretrained`: Use pretrained model weights downloaded from PyTorch (If you use --timm flag, the model weights downloaded from timm are used.)
         - `timm`: Use timm pretrained weights
-        - `log_file`: The name of log file.
+        - `log_file`: The name of the log file.
 The logs are stored in `logs` directory under the following name: `logs_{model architecture}_{dataset}.txt`

     - The experimental results (ImageNet-ES test accuracy) are stored in `results` directory under folllowing name: `{model architecture}_{dataset}.csv`

     - Please refer to `eval_scripts.sh` file for the commands used for experiments.
-- [Step 2] Identify and analyze the results from step 1 using following Notebook.
+- [Step 2] Identify and analyze the results from step 1 using the following Notebook.
     * [dg_and_sensor_control_summary.ipynb](https://github.com/Edw2n/ImageNet-ES/blob/main/dg_and_sensor_control_summary.ipynb)
-- [Step 3] Explore direction of sensor control using following notebook
+- [Step 3] Explore direction of sensor control using the following notebook
     * [qualitative-analysis.ipynb](https://github.com/Edw2n/ImageNet-ES/blob/main/qualitative-analysis.ipynb)
     * Section 5.3.2 in the main paper and related parts in the appendix